Diablo 2: Resurrected devs reveal biggest challenges of pulling off remaster - Dexerto

 Chris sheds some light on this, commenting “this game has been around for 20 years, it’s basically inspired many, many ARPGs out there.
 It has a very unique look that also kind of established the look of ARPGS.
 So for me, as far as on the art side, it was more difficult because you don’t want to ruin what people have remembered.”

-“Like the Necromancer’s heavy armor, it has a look and feel a certain way or it won’t look like Necromancer.
+“Like the Necromancer’s heavy armor, it has to look and feel a certain way or it won’t look like the Necromancer.
 You can’t veer off too far otherwise it becomes something entirely different.”

 “So for me on the art side I’d say it’s more difficult to do a remaster than a remake because you have the limitations that you have to adhere to or else you’re messing things up.”